-On the whole, figure 25 does not necessarily imply a pressing need to take a dynamic approach, as excluding the CUs coternminous with wars and missing data, and adding in other controls mostly eliminated the pre-treatment trends.
-On the other hand, panel (b) suggests this might be advisable.
-Thus, next we show our main result - that the impact of CUs on trade is not statistically significant - holds up even when we add in a lagged dependent variable.
-We do this for both the GR specification in Column (1) in Tables 3 and 6, and to our preferred specification in Column (6) of the same tables, which excludes the CU switches coterminous with wars and missing data, and adds in controls such as the "Ever EUYear" interactive FE.
-Thus, in column (1) of Table 17, we add in lagged log bilateral trade as a control variable to the regression in equation 6.1.
+impact of CUs on trade is not statistically significant-holds up even when we add in an LDV.
+We do this for both the GR specification in column (1) in Tables 3 and 7, and to our preferred specification in column (6) of the same tables, which excludes the CU switches coterminous with wars and missing data, and adds in controls such as the "ever EU\year" interactive FE.
+Thus, in column (1) of Table 18, we add in lagged log bilateral trade as a control variable to the regression in equation 6.1.
 Of course, since this equation also includes fixed effects, this will induce Nickell Bias (Nickell (1981)).
 However, Nickell showed that this bias will be small in a long panel.
-Thus, we limit to panels with T>40, which happens to make no difference to the key coefficients, but gives us an average panel of 50 years, long enough to provide an upper bound on the bias which is relatively small.15.
+Thus, we limit to panels with T>40, which happens to make no difference to the key coefficients, but gives us an average panel of 50 years, long enough to provide an upper bound on the bias, which is relatively small.
 In column (1), a coefficient of .21 implies a long-run impact of 56% (=.21/(1-.63)).
 In column (2), however, when we add in our controls and exclude the War CUs and those with missing data, we get an impact of 8.3% (=.024/(1-.71)), although not statistically significant.
-Columns (3) and (4), which use the directional exports instead of bilateral trade as the dependent variable, and which also control for ImporterYear and ExporterYear FEs, points to similar conclusions: the effect of CUs on trade is not robust.
+Columns (3) and (4), which use the directional exports instead of bilateral trade as the dependent variable, and which also control for importer\year and exporter\year FEs, point to similar conclusions: the effect of CUs on trade is not robust.